Project Creator & Site Author:

-On a more personal note: Thank you to all my friends and family who put up with me talking about my research non-stop, my incredible mother for the hours she spent looking over the site, the wonderful people I get to work with at the UCSB Library for supporting me and cheering me on, and my boyfriend for always listening and providing motivation and useful feedback.
+On a more personal note: Thank you to all my friends and family who put up with me talking about my research non-stop, my incredible mother for the hours she spent looking over the site, the wonderful people I get to work with at the UCSB Library for supporting me and cheering me on, and my then boyfriend (now fiancé) for always listening and providing motivation and useful feedback.

 Alberge, Dalya.
 “Christopher Marlowe Credited as One of Shakespeare’s Co-Writers.”
 The Guardian, 23 Oct.
 2016,https://www.theguardian.com/culture/2016/oct/23/christopher-marlowe-credited-as-one-of-shakespeares-co-writers.

 Alcuin, Linda.
 “Jane Shore.”
 Medieval Life and Times, Siteseen Ltd, June 2014.

 Ampersand Workshop, “The Passionate Shepherd to His Love, Christopher Marlowe.”
 Digital Image, Miniature book, 1984.

 “Armenian printing blocks – 17th century.”
 The British Library.

 Arne, Dr. Thomas.
 Come Live With Me And Be My Love.
 A Favorite Scotch Song.
 Sung by Miss Cately at the Rotunda.
 Johns Hopkins University, Levy Sheet Music Collection, Box 065, Item 016.

 “ballad, n.
 1a.”
 OED Online, March 2016, oed.com/view/Entry/14914?result=1&rskey=eiU9bs&.